chryswoods/siremol.org/chryswoods.com/vector_c++/features.md

 vectorisation, and then a further 10% speed-up using vector reduction.

-As ever, while `#pragma omp simd` allows you to write portable vectorised code, this doesn't guarantee that the performance improvements are portable.
+This shows that while `#pragma omp simd` allows you to write portable vectorised code, this doesn't guarantee that the performance improvements are portable.
 In this case, code portability does not equal performance portability.